odoo/documentation/odoo_sh/getting_started/settings.rst

 `SEO best practices <https://support.google.com/webmasters/answer/7451184?hl=en>`_ (See *Provide one version of a URL to reach a document*) in order to have one dominant URL.
 You can therefore just configure *mycompany.com* to redirect to *www.mycompany.com*.
-Most domains managers have the feature to configure this redirection.
+Most domain managers have the feature to configure this redirection.
 This is commonly called a web redirection.

 HTTPS/SSL
 ---------